Young Performers in THE LEGEND OF ROCK, PAPER, SCISSORS

 Young Performer Auditions

-Updates as of May 26, 2023:
+Updates as of April 12, 2024:

-We are excited to share Young Performer audition info for our upcoming 2023/24 season!
+We are excited to share Young Performer audition info for our upcoming 2024/25 season!

-A note from First Stage and our Belonging, Equity, Access and Diversity (BEAD) Committee
+A NOTE from First Stage and our Belonging, Equity, Access and Diversity (BEAD) Committee

 At First Stage we recognize that our audiences connect more deeply with our work when they see themselves on stage.
 To that end, we will list race/ethnicity/ability when specific to the character and/or story but are otherwise seeking all races, ethnicities and abilities.
 Additionally, while most characters we currently encounter in scripts are written with binary pronouns (he/him or she/her), our casting seeks to be as inclusive as possible.
-We invite gender non-conforming, genderqueer, transgender, and non-binary actors to submit for the roles which most interest them. (adopted from language originally created by Kevin Kantor and Emily Trarquin of Actors Theatre of Louisville)
+We invite gender non-conforming, genderqueer, transgender, and non-binary actors to submit for the roles which most interest them.

 Audition Dates